 Strong governance and clearly defined procedures for how you run your business are as important for family-owned organisations as they are for larger or publicly-listed companies.

-While good governance is the solution of the family, engaging experienced experts outside the business can add the independence and expertise needed to facilitate and disseminate the best and most sustainable outcome for the organisation.
+While good governance is the solution of the family, engaging experienced experts outside the business can add the independence and expertise needed to facilitate and disseminate the best and most sustainable outcome of the family business.

 A Family Charter – guidelines by which the family agree to abide